yans0ng/object_tracking/README.md

 ## Preprocessing training data
 The face of human beings has sophisticated details with which we distinguish one from another.
 Hence, we pick the face to train out
 Siamese network model.
-In this project, the face training data was downloaded from http://vis-www.cs.umass.edu/lfw/

-Individuals who has only 1 photo were used to generate negative pairs; individuals who has 2 or more photos are used to generate positive pairs.
+In this project, the face training data was downloaded from http://vis-www.cs.umass.edu/lfw/ .Individuals who has only 1 photo were used to generate negative pairs; individuals who has 2 or more photos are used to generatepositive pairs.
 In order to generate training data:

 1. Download data from http://vis-www.cs.umass.edu/lfw/
 2. Decompress and place the "lfw" file to the same directory of face_data_prep.py
 3. Execute face_data_prep.py

+#### Code example:
     $ python face_data_prep.py

 ## Training the model